 Shortly after they were signed up to an international recording contract with EMI and invited to play with the great English pianist, Sir Clifford Curzon with whom they learnt most of the piano quintet repertoire.
 It was Curzon who generously took it upon himself to help these four young musicians become something truly artistic.

 It was the extraordinary experience of learning Elgar’s Piano Quintet with Curzon that first sparked Paul’s interest in exploring different ways to share with audiences the process of interpretation as well as the performance.

 Paul’s continuing interest in exploring the implicit meanings of music has taken many forms over the years.
-For more than twenty years he has worked alongside leading scientists to explore the neurological and scientific basis of music.
+For more than twenty years he worked alongside leading scientists to explore the neurological and scientific basis of music.
 This work reached a wide public with his highly acclaimed Channel 4 television series ‘Music and the Mind’.

 Along with his busy concert schedule, he was in constant international demand as a speaker and lecturer at medical, scientific and educational conferences as well as business colloquia.
 For a number of years he was a Cultural Leader at the World Economic Forum in regular conversation with business, media and political leaders.

 In 2001 Paul was awarded a fellowship by the National Endowment for Science Technology and the Arts [NESTA] to explore the musical, mathematical and spiritual foundations of Bach's work for unaccompanied violin, ‘The Marriage of Heaven and Earth’.
 He was invited to present a programme of talks and lectures as Singapore's first 'Artist in Residence' to inspire their ‘Connected Creative, Singapore’ initiative.